Mucopolysaccharidosis I (MPS I)

 MPS I stands for mucopolysaccharidosis type I. It starts in childhood.
 You can't "catch" it -- it comes from your genes.

-If your child has MPS I, his future may be brighter than someone might think by just looking at him.
-Some people with milder MPS I can go to school and eventually work and have families.
+Many people with milder MPS I can go to school and eventually work and have families.
 And even for people with more severe MPS I, there are treatments to help ease their symptoms and slow down the disease.

 - Attenuated, or less severe